This article was published in BP’s July 2016 issue of Horizon Magazine.

 The ‘24/7’ environment offshore is often high-paced and high-energy.
 Within this exciting atmosphere, it becomes increasingly crucial for leaders to take time to re-energize so as to best support their teams.
 Studies show that women often take on ‘office housework’ and emotional labor above and beyond their day jobs.
 It’s important to try to recognize those instances and consciously share that load with the rest of the team.
 Everyone will have their own way to re-energize.
 For me, a quick workout, or 10 to 20 minutes of mindfulness meditation each day is enough to restore energy and balance.

-One of the most important things I’ve learned is the value of resilience and self-compassion.
+One of the most important things I’ve learned is the value of resilience and self-compassion while overcoming obstacles at sea.
 There will be mistakes and it’s tempting to internalize failures as a reflection of self-worth, especially when feeling as though there’s a spotlight on you.
 It may be a cliché, but our mistakes are exactly what help us to build wisdom and agility.
 Rather than being our own harshest critics when reflecting on past challenges, perhaps we should be our own biggest advocates and put those fruitful experiences to good use.

 Following a successful two decade career in energy, Erica’s made it her life’s work to create diverse, inclusive and equitable workplaces through research, best practice and lived experiences.
 Passionate about reconciling the academic perspective with practical application to enable organizations to elevate their DEI efforts and change the workplace landscape through those activities with the greatest impact.
 She founded Two Piers Consulting in 2016 to support under-represented communities in the workforce, and provide tools and strategies to effectively foster truly diverse and inclusive workplaces.
 Erica is a member of the International Federation of Coaches and carries the SHRM-SCP certification.